mudape/iphonedetect/info.md

-This component sends a message to the defined hosts on udp port 5353.
-iPhone's responds, even when in deep sleep, and an entry in the arp cache is made .
+Tracks iPhone's connected to local wifi, even when they are in deep sleep.

 ### Requirements
 You have to assign <b>static</b> ip address(es) to your iPhone('s), probably in your router.